Emory-Melody/GraphSlim/README.md

 # Guidance

-* Please first prepare the environment and datasets.
+* Please first prepare the environments.
 * If you are new to GraphSlim, we highly suggest you first run the examples in the `examples` folder.
 * If you have any questions or suggestions regarding this library, feel free to create an issue [here](https://github.com/Emory-Melody/GraphSlim/issues).
 We will reply as soon as possible :)